 The streams treated with effluent A were mainly exposed to mono aromatics (C6 to C20) but also to low concentrations of normal paraffins (C24-C29).
 Most of the blocks detected in effluent A were also detected in the streams treated with the effluent.
 The streams treated with effluent B fortified with kerosene were mainly exposed to normal and iso paraffins (C12 to 17), to mono and di-naphthenes (C9 to C14) and to mono and di-aromatics (C06-C14).
 Most of these blocks were also detected in the streams treated with the fortified effluent.
-The streams treated with effluent C fortified with diesel were mainly exposed to normal and iso paraffins (C15 to C17) and to mono and di-aromatics (C15 to C17) and to mono and di-aromatics (respectively C6 to C17 and C12-C14).
-Again the results show that most of the blocks detected in the effluent C fortified with diesel were also detected in the effluent C fortified with diesel were also detected in the streams treated with the effluent.
+The streams treated with effluent C fortified with diesel were mainly exposed to normal and iso paraffins (C15 to 20), to mono and dinaphthenes (C15 to C17) and to mono and di-aromatics (respectively C6 to C17 and C12-C14).
+Again the results show that most of the blocks detected in the effluent.